Ball-Man/rikaya-umps2/README.md

-# umps2-project
+# Rikaya
-umps2 kernel related project from Unibo
+Rikaya is an umps2 kernel project from Unibo.

 ## Project structure